Facts & Figures

 Tourism is important for Lancashire Tourism supports an improved quality of life, making the county a great place to live, work, invest and visit.
 Visitor numbers to Lancashire have increased for the 6th consecutive year.

-The economic impact generated by these visitors is valued at £4.13 billion, an increase of 5.3% year on year from £3.92 billion
+The economic impact generated by these visitors is valued at £4.41 billion (Source: STEAM 2018)

-A key ambition within the Lancashire Visitor Economy Strategy is to increase the ratio of staying to day visitors; in 2016, staying visitors stood at 8.31 million, showing good growth with a year on year increase of 2.9%.
-This accounts for approximately 12.4% of all visitors with the remaining 87.6% visitors being day visitors.
+A key ambition within the Lancashire Visitor Economy Strategy is to increase the ratio of staying to day visitors; in 2018, staying visitors stood at 8.22 million.
+This accounts for approximately 12% of all visitors with the remaining 88% visitors being day visitors.

 The stats demonstrate how our continued campaign activity both internationally and in UK really do make a difference to help grow the economy during the tough economic climate.